alex/what-happens-when/README.rst

 DNS lookup
 ----------

-* Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
+When a user types a domain name into their browser's address bar, the browser first checks if the domain name is already in its cache.
+This cache is used to store the results of previous DNS lookups, so if the domain name is found in the cache, the browser can skip the DNS lookup process and use the cached information.

-* If not found, the browser calls ``gethostbyname`` library function (varies by OS) to do the lookup.
+If the domain name is not found in the cache, the browser calls the gethostbyname function (or its equivalent, depending on the operating system) to perform the DNS lookup.
+This function first checks the local hosts file on the user's computer to see if the domain name can be resolved through a local reference before attempting to resolve the domain name through DNS.
+The location of the hosts file can vary depending on the operating system.

-* ``gethostbyname`` checks if the hostname can be resolved by reference in the local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
+If the domain name is not found in the cache or the local hosts file, the gethostbyname function makes a request to the DNS server configured in the network stack.
+This DNS server is typically either the user's local router or their ISP's caching DNS server.

-* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
-This is typically the local router or the ISP's caching DNS server.
+If the DNS server is on the same subnet as the user's computer, the network library follows the ARP (Address Resolution Protocol) process to determine the MAC address of the DNS server.
+ARP is used to map IP addresses to MAC addresses on a local network.

-* If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
+If the DNS server is on a different subnet, the network library follows the ARP process for the default gateway IP address instead.
+The default gateway is the router on the user's network that connects their local network to the wider Internet.

-* If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+Once the MAC address of the DNS server (or default gateway) has been determined, the DNS request is sent to the server.
+The server then responds with the IP address associated with the domain name, and this IP address is returned to the browser, allowing it to establish a connection to the website.

 ARP process